pynetscript/FromZeroToHero/README.md

 Errors:
 - If the is an authentication error we will get an error message `15/04/2018 15:28:09 - Authentication error - r5.a-corp.com`
 - If the is an connectivity (TCP/23) error we will get an error message `15/04/2018 15:28:27 - TCP/23 connectivity error - 192.168.1.160`
-- Errors are logged in cmdrunner.log
+- Errors are logged in sshy.log

 Finally the script will:
 - Repeat the process for all devices in <2nd_argument> (.json)